Get Started

 By customizing flat rates, using shipping classes, and setting up shipping zones, you can tailor your shipping strategy to fit your business needs.

-To take your checkout experience to the next level, consider integrating FunnelKit Funnel Builder.
-You can design custom checkout funnels that highlight your shipping options, add personalized upsells, and provide a seamless, high-converting experience for your customers.
+To enhance your checkout experience, consider integrating FunnelKit Funnel Builder.
+You can design custom checkout funnels highlighting your shipping options, adding personalized upsells, and providing your customers with a seamless, high-converting experience.

-Mastering flat rate shipping with FunnelKit’s added power can transform your store’s performance, reduce cart abandonment, and boost your sales effortlessly.
+Mastering flat rate shipping with FunnelKit’s added power can effortlessly transform your store’s performance, reduce cart abandonment, and boost sales.

 Author: Editorial Team